vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 Basic vega chain liveness criteria is covered in their [performance score](./0064-VALP-validator_performance_based_rewards.md).

 ## Verifying Ethereum (and later other chain) integration
+In order to be considered for promotion from ersatz validator to Tendermint validator, an ersatz validator must prove itself to be reliable.
+This is measured by ensuring their reliability in forwarding [Ethereum events](./0036-BRIE-event_queue.md).
+A new network parameter, `network.validators.minimumEthereumEventsForNewValidator`, is used to set the acceptable minimum count of times that an ersatz validator has either:

-1) They will be the first node to forward a subsequently accepted ethereum event at least `network.validators.minimumEthereumEventsForNewValidator` with a default of `3`.
+1) They will be the first node to forward a subsequently accepted Ethereum event at least `network.validators.minimumEthereumEventsForNewValidator` times, or
 1) They are the first one to vote for any ethereum event at least `network.validators.minimumEthereumEventsForNewValidator` times.

 ## Multisig updates (and multisig weight updates if those are used)